Skip to main content

 From Feb 5 to 18, 2021, Dr. Jiang assisted with UNC BBSP graduate student recruitment for Fall 2021.

-On Feb 1, 2021, Mr. Daniel Zhong from UNC joined Jiang lab as an undergraduate research assistant.
+On Feb 1, 2021, Mr. Daniel Zhong from UNC joined the Jiang lab as an undergraduate research assistant.
 Welcome Daniel.

 Ms. Lilly Wong and Dr. Guochun Jiang’s review paper entitled “NF-κB sub-pathways and HIV cure: A revisit” was published online in EBioMedicine.
 This review article was recommended and highlighted by the Editors in the issue.
 Thank you, Lilly, for your great work!